Last Updated on 2022/04/22

 Planet China Vol. 04 issue

-China-underground: Where does your interest for China come from?
+China-underground: Where does your interest in China come from?

 Manya Koetse: So actually I had no connection to China in my early childhood.
 Also, my parents were not connected to China, but I always felt very interested in the quick rapid developments of Chinese culture and the changes in modern history.
 I think it’s because actually in the 1990s in the Netherlands there was this China boom.
 There was a boom especially in literature when the book Wild Swans by Jung Chang came out.